-3.15 A key theme of government at all levels is to promote a modal shift from private car usage to walking and cycling, which in turn will have clear benefits in relation to reducing congestion, vehicle emissions and improving health.
-At local level, DRD Transport NI is responsible for implementation of the infrastructure to encourage walking and cycling along the public highway.
-Other Departments also play a role, for example, the Department of Education has been involved in encouraging "Safer Routes to School" and the Department of Health, Social Services and Public Safety has helped establish "Highways to Health".

-- 3.16 Fermanagh and Omagh Councils through the activities of their Recreation Departments and as part of their town centre initiatives and other environmental improvements played a key role.
+- 3.15 A key theme of government at all levels is to promote a modal shift from private car usage to walking and cycling, which in turn will have clear benefits in relation to reducing congestion, vehicle emissions and improving health.
+At local level, Transport NI is responsible for implementation of the infrastructure to encourage walking and cycling along the public highway.
+Other Departments also play a role, for example, the Department of Education has been involved in encouraging "Safer Routes to School" and the Department of Health, Social Services and Public Safety has helped establish "Highways to Health". - 3.16 Fermanagh and Omagh District Council through the activities of the Recreation Department and as part of its town centre initiatives and other environmental improvements, also play a key role.
 In addition, organisations such as Sustrans, an independent charity, which works with Transport NI, local authorities and other organisations are active in promoting cycling infrastructure, particularly the National Cycle Network. - 3.17 Walking is facilitated throughout the urban areas of Enniskillen and Omagh by the footways along the road network.
 Some of these are designated as 'Highways to Health'.
 Additionally several dedicated, recreational walkways, mainly along the river corridors, facilitate pedestrian movement in both towns.
 Census 2011 reports that only 5.66% and 5.7% of those travelling to work in Fermanagh and Omagh respectively do so on foot.
 Of these, 67% in Fermanagh and 64% in Omagh walk a distance of less than 5km. - 3.18 Sustrans' main scheme in Omagh is Connect2 shared walking and cycling path.
 Phase 2 is currently completed with the third and final phase due for completion in July 2015.
 Once complete, the riverside walk will run adjacent to the Strule River from Clonmore Gardens to the town centre, giving the route a total distance of 2.4km.
 This should link with the proposed schools campus as well as other development of the St Lucia and Lisanelly grounds. - 3.19 With the development of the Northern Ireland Cycling Strategy (June 2000) and the staged implementation of the National Cycle Network (NCN), significant progress has being made towards improved facilities for cyclists in Northern Ireland.
-The Strategy aims to promote increased cycle use by identifying a range of measures that will seek to improve conditions for cyclists and establish a pro-cycling culture.
-Detail of National Cycle Network within the Fermanagh and Omagh area is set out in Appendix 3.
+The Bicycle Strategy (August 2015) aims to increase the number of people choosing to travel by bicycle particularly for the many shorter everyday journeys.
+In Local Development Plans, setting aside for the building of good quality, connected on and off-road walking and cycling routes through residential areas, which link to town centres and services, can help achieve this.
+Detail of National Cycle Network within the Fermanagh and Omagh area is set out in Appendix 3. - 3.20 The developing Strategic Plan for Greenways (Department for Infrastructure) will see the development of the primary greenway network as a key feature in